 - The insulated tube protects your drinking water all the way from the bladder to the valve.

-- The Push/Pull SOURCE Storm Drinking Valve included in our Winter Tube Kit features higher flow and no silicone parts, thus makeing it less likely to freeze (read more about how to choose the right drinking valve in last week’s blog-post).
+- The Push/Pull SOURCE Storm Drinking Valve included in our Winter Tube Kit features higher flow and no silicone parts, thus makeing it less likely to freeze (read more about how to choose the right drinking valve in this post).

-In extremely cold temperatures, it’s recommended blowing briefly into your drinking tube before and after drinking to push the water from your tube back into the bladder.
+- In extremely cold temperatures, it’s recommended blowing briefly into your drinking tube before and after drinking to push the water from your tube back into the bladder (so the tube will not freeze up).

 The average adult loses 1½ to 2L of water each day.
 Being in a cold-weather climate can add to this water loss through the increased excretion by the kidneys, perspiration and evaporation from the lungs (the breath you see on a cold day).
 Remember that you must drink even when you are not thirsty.
 Note that actual fluid requirements are dependent upon the level of physical work performed, the temperature and what you are wearing and carrying.